Markdale Baptist Church

 Maybe the way around the natural uncomfortableness of seeing God’s arch enemy appear in heaven—a place of holiness—can be resolved by seeing the location of this court as somewhere other than heaven.
 This is possible.
 The scene is of a king’s court, where in years past the executive, legislative and judicial aspects of governance were executed through one man, the king.
 Usually this took place in the throne room of the castle or palace, however, it was also common for there to be an assize, a travelling court throughout the kingdom.
 Could this be a cosmic assize where the LORD is executing governance in one specific location other than in heaven?
 After all He is omnipresent.

 Two things suggest otherwise.
 The first is that the courtroom of heaven is the normative location for such events described in the Bible.
 The second is that when Satan is asked where he has come from his reply is “earth.”
-This world clearly conveys that the LORD must in fact be holding court in heaven.
+This word clearly conveys that the LORD must in fact be holding court in heaven.

 What then?